kevinsullivan/dmtl4/src/DMT1/Lectures/L08_setsRelationsFunctions/02_relations.lean.md

 prove all kinds of propositions.
 The translation of the tactic-built proof that *simp* finds for you into English is easy.
-You can just say, *by the definition of unitCircle* (and other basic rules of algebra), the proposition is easily proved.
+You can just say, *by the definition of unitCircle* and other rules of real arithmetic, the proposition is easily proved.

 For those interested in futher study, Lean has a ton of options you can set to have it tell you more or less information as it goes.
 The following option tells Lean to tell you what facts the simp tactic uses in trying to produce a proof for you.
-Don't worry about the details, just be happy you did not have to construct that proof by hand!
+Hover over *simp* (now with a blue underline in VSCode) to see what facts *simp* used.
+Don't worry about details, just be happy you did not have to construct that proof by hand!

 ```lean
 set_option tactic.simp.trace true in